pasupathi0427/JAVA-FOOD-ORDERING-SYSTEM-PROJECT/README.md

-->Using XAMPP create MySQL and create database with name -" java_login_register " and then import sql file ->Extract FOODZ-final-JAVA-project.zip
-->Open the project in apache NETBEANS
-->And add JAR files to the project library
+->Using XAMPP create MySQL and create database with name -" java_login_register " and then import sql file ->Open the foodz project file  in apache NETBEANS ->And add JAR files to the project library
 -------> then run it <>